How to choose a graduate program in Spanish, Master's and PhD

 - How important is diversity?
 Great relationships emerge from diverse programs, but so can tensions.
 If you’re a native English speaker, for example, a native speaker of Spanish may help you advance your communication skills, but they may also seem intimidating.
 But you might find that you have a unique, strong set of skills, especially when it comes to teaching English-speaking undergraduates (highly prized among future employers).
 In fact, when you graduate and look for a job, some departments will consider you to be a multifaceted candidate who deserves extra merit for making your way to an advanced degree in your second language (your L2), Spanish.
 In terms of overall department diversity, you may find that departments are heavily Mexican or Peninsular Spanish, or heavily something else.
 In any case, embrace the diversity you find in Spanish departments.

 - How do I find a program?
-This website has a comprehensive list of Hispanic/Spanish Linguistic Graduate Programs, as well as a list of top graduate programs in Hispanic Literatures and Cultures.
+This website has a comprehensive list of Hispanic/Spanish Linguistic Graduate Programs, a list of top graduate programs in Hispanic Literatures and Cultures, and a list of top Translation and Interpreting programs.
 Examine each program using the suggestions on this page to guide you.